Gwen Singer Goes Shirtless While Wearing A Pair Of High-Waisted Pants & Perfectly Placed Suspenders

 In the first photo, Gwen posed with her hip pushed out and one hand behind her head.
 In the second snap, she stood in front of a mirror with both of her hands on her head.
 The third shot featured her tugging at the suspenders with a smile on her face.

 In the fourth photo, Gwen sat in a chair with her legs crossed and her fingers running through her hair.
-In the final pic, she closed her eyes, tilted her head towards the ceiling and smiled.
+In the final pic, she closed her eyes, tilted her head toward the ceiling, and smiled.

 Gwen wore her dark hair parted to the side.
 She styled the long locks in sexy ringlet curls that fell down her back and tumbled over her shoulders.

 She also rocked a bombshell makeup look.
-The application appeared to consist of thick lashes and black eyeliner, as well as pink eye shadow and darkened brows.
+The application appeared to consist of thick lashes and black eyeliner, as well as pink eyeshadow and darkened brows.

-She looked to complement her glowing skin with pink blush on her cheekbones and a shimmering highlighter on her nose, chin, forehead, and under eyes.
+She looked to complement her glowing skin with pink blush on her cheekbones and a shimmering highlighter on her nose, chin, forehead, and under her eyes.
 She seemed to complete the glam look with dark pink lipstick.

 Gwen’s over 1.1 million followers couldn’t get enough of the post, clicking the like button more than 8,100 times within the first 40 minutes after it was published to her account.
 Fans also flocked to the comments section to leave over 230 remarks.